 What are Pregnancy Complications?

 If you or your baby develops health problems during pregnancy, they are called “pregnancy complications.”
 Some are more serious than others, but they all require medical attention.
 If left untreated, some health problems during pregnancy can put the health of you and your baby at serious risk.
-Check out this website learn more about pregnancy complications.
+Check out this website to learn more about pregnancy complications.

 When Do I Call For Help?